 You should also add two types of action to the connection: add the following Webhook, and also add where the user should be sent to after this Module.
 This Webhook ensures the conversation gets handed over to the secondary receiver on your Facebook page:

 https://app.certainly.io/fbbot/api/passcontrol/? target_app_id=<secondary app id> &metadata=<string_to_pass_to_the_secondary_app_at_the_time_of_handover>

-The first parameter is <secondary app="" id="">.
-This can be found on the Messenger Platform site under the Apps section and should be a string of numbers.
+This can be found on the Messenger Platform site under the Apps section, and it should be a string of numbers.

-The second parameter is <string_to_pass_to_the_secondary_app_at_the_time_of_handover> and this is just a label, which can indicate to your human agents what the subject is about.
-Please be aware that spaces are not allowed, so either use ‘_’ or an encoder for this message.
+This is just a label that can indicate to your human agents what the subject is about.
+Please note spaces are not allowed, so either use ‘_’ or an encoder for this message.

 Both parameters are optional.
 If the target_app_id parameter is not present, control will go to the Page Inbox app by default.